arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ## Example Implementation

-A demonstrative example will be used to show you how both features are integrated.
+A demonstrative example will be used to show how both features are integrated.
 The example will consist of an IoT Cloud dashboard and a PLC IDE project file configured for an Opta™.

 The Opta™ will be programmed to execute the following actions: